 Audi Allroad Review

-The 2013 Audi Allroad ranks 5 out of 8 Wagons.
-This ranking is based on our analysis of 16 published reviews and test drives of the Audi Allroad, and our analysis of reliability and safety data.
+The 2014 Audi Allroad ranks 1 out of 9 Wagons.
+This ranking is based on our analysis of published reviews and test drives of the Audi Allroad, as well as reliability and safety data.

 Other Cars to Consider

-The 2013 Audi Allroad seats five and has standard all-wheel drive.
-A 2.0-liter turbocharged engine and eight-speed automatic transmission are standard on all models.
-The Allroad comes in three trims: the base Premium, mid-level Premium Plus and top-end Prestige.
-Each trim adds interior technology features as well as some upgrades to the interior materials.
-The Allroad is all-new for 2013 and based on the Audi A4 sedan.
+The 2014 Audi Allroad seats five and has standard all-wheel drive.
+A 2.0-liter turbocharged four-cylinder engine and eight-speed automatic transmission are standard on all models.
+The Allroad comes in three trims: Premium, Premium Plus and Prestige.
+The Allroad was all-new last year and has received only minor updates for 2014.
+As a result, this overview uses applicable research and reviews from 2013 and 2014.